johnstontrav/klairejohnston-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 My gift has always been words.

-Words ARE powerful.
+Words _are_ powerful.
 I've seen evidence of this in the stirring speeches of world leaders, the impassioned revelations of entrepreneurs, in clever TED Talks and through the artful lyrics of great songwriters.

 The best comedians can move us to laughter, then to tears, then into a gut-wrenching, breathless and welcome combination of both.
 Sometimes with just one word.